 - Chills and sweats

-Next up is counseling.
-Individual and group counseling provide a variety of benefits to the recovering addict, including:
+Individual and group counseling provide a variety of benefits to the recovering addict, including a:

-- A discovery process to identify the root causes of the problem
+- Discovery process to identify the root causes

-Parents are encouraged to take part in family therapy sessions so they can get back in touch with their teens on a personal level and see for themselves the progress made during treatment.
+Parents should take part in family therapy.
+They can get back in touch with their teens.
+In addition, they can see the progress made during treatment.

 Choosing the Most Effective Rehabilitation Program

-The best way for parents to choose the right program for their teen is to ask themselves a few questions that will narrow down the choices:
+The best way for parents to choose the right program is to ask a few questions that will narrow the choices.

 Is Your Teen Diagnosed With a Co-Occurring Disorder?

-Newport Academy has created both outpatient and inpatient teen treatment programs for those under the age of 20.
-The residential treatment program at Newport Academy provides round-the-clock care for young people and their families who have seen their lives damaged by substance use.
+In conclusion, Newport Academy has teen treatment programs for those under the age of 20.
+Our residential treatment program provides round-the-clock care for young people.
+Please know you are not alone.
+We are here to help.